ci-compass/cicf/week06-fair-data/README.md

 ## Tutorial

-Lets start by looking at data catalogues.
+Let's start by looking at data catalogues.
-These are sites that index papers and data sets, but don't store the actual data themselves.
+These are sites that index papers and datasets, but don't store the actual data themselves.
 So they are not repositories, but they do help us find data that is in repositories.
 This is very FAIR, and definitely a use case anticipated by the 2016 FAIR paper.

 ### DataCite Commons

-Running a data catalog is non-trivial.
+Running a data catalogue is non-trivial.
 There are _many_ records, and you need to have processes to collect the newer records from various places as well as having a way to update records.
 DataCite is one of the organizations that keep records for DOIs, so it is natural that they spend some effort to make a nice public search interface.

-In the browser go to the [DataCite Commons][] page.
+In the browser, go to the [DataCite Commons][] page.
 You can see a search box.
-Type in a search query.
-We will do "mosquito".
+Type in a search query, we will do "mosquito".
 We get 37,570 works.
 These are a combination of item types, years published, etc.
-The facets on the left hand side give an overview of the results.
+The facets on the left-hand side give an overview of the results.
 Each record shows a title, list of authors, description, item type, item language, and a DOI.

-Lets choose "2025" as a facet year.
+Let's choose "2025" as a facet year.
 We now see (at the time of this writing) 410 items.
 The 6th item or so is "[Sampling Effort Data][]" by Mosquito Alert.
 Clicking on the title takes us to the item page in Zenodo.

 **Zenodo** is a general purpose repository.
 And the interesting thing with this record is that it is an archived version of a GitHub repository.
-[Mosquito Alert][] is citizen science project to collect mosquito information from volunteers using a mobile app.
+[Mosquito Alert][] is a citizen science project to collect mosquito information from volunteers using a mobile app.
 (They also have a [data portal][]).

 Why would you want to archive a GitHub repository?